Merch, POD, and You

 Redbubble (direct link, no referral program)

 Redbubble technically owns TeePublic now, but do things differently in a few important respects.
-The two main differences are that there are A LOT more options for merch than TeePublic- along with the usual clothing and coffee mug options, there are socks, clocks, artboards, pet mats… the works.
+The two main differences are that there are A LOT more options for merch than TeePublic.
+Along with the usual clothing and coffee mug options, there are socks, clocks, artboards, pet mats… the works.
 Sometimes a bit overwhelming.
 Also, you have the ability to set the payout for your products.
-Now, to be fair, the default price for items at Redbubble is typically a bit less than TeePublic, but the default payout is also considerably less.
+Now, to be fair, the default price for items at Redbubble is typically a bit less than TeePublic, but that means the default payout is also considerably less.
 So if you increase your payout, the price of the items themselves can start getting pretty high.
 Sample link of the Asplenia Studios Redbubble shop.

 Redbubble pros: